Last Updated on May 23, 2022

 Jane Eyre (1970)

 Jane Eyre is an orphan, sent to the cruel school institution of Lowood.
 Upon maturing, she is positioned as governess to a girl named Adele at Thornfield Hall.
 Fully aware of her low-rank and plain countenance; she makes the best of her situation.
 But Thornfield holds many secrets and despite mysterious occurrences that Jane cannot comprehend, she and Edward Rochester, owner of Thornfield and Adele’s guardian, fall in love.
 Suddenly, when Jane is about to win the happiness she deserves, a dark secret comes to light, and it will take all of her courage, love and maturity to triumph.
-Based on the 1847 novel Jane Eyre by Charlotte Brontë.
+Set in between 1760 and 1820, in the Georgian era. and based on the 1847 novel Jane Eyre by Charlotte Brontë.

 “This version of “Jane Eyre” is worth a watch if you haven’t seen it.
 Bertha’s discovery was carried out very well and served as a very good climax.
 Blanche Ingram is actually a brunette the way she’s supposed to be.
 The love story was a good one will make a few tears come to your eyes.
 All in all, it was a commendable adaption.
 Just don’t expect it to be your definitive version, because it’s not the type of adaption geared towards important details.” – Lit Lovers